 We’ve scoured the planet for what we think are 50 of the most delicious foods ever created.
-For now, feast your eyes and control your drooling, as we reveal some of the world’s best foods that can help you make travel plans:
+For now, feast your eyes and control your drooling, as we reveal some of the world’s best foods that can help inspire your travel plans:

 50. Buttered popcorn, United States

-Corn -- the workhorse of the industrial world -- is best when its sweet variety is fried up with lashings of butter till it bursts and then snarfed in greasy fistfuls while watching Netflix late at night.
+Corn – the workhorse of the industrial world – is best when its sweet variety is fried up with lashings of butter till it bursts and then snarfed in greasy fistfuls while watching Netflix late at night.

 49. Masala dosa, India

 A crispy, rice-batter crepe encases a spicy mix of mashed potato, which is then dipped in coconut chutney, pickles, tomato-and-lentil-based sauces and other condiments.
 It’s a fantastic breakfast food that’ll keep you going till lunch, when you’ll probably come back for another.

 48. Potato chips, United Kingdom